naman2304/notes/ddia.md

 Typical expectations:
 * Application performs the function the user expected
 * Tolerate the user making mistakes
-* Its performance is good
+* Its performance is good (under expected load)
-* The system prevents abuse
+* The system prevents unauthorised access and abuse

 Systems that anticipate faults and can cope with them are called _fault-tolerant_ or _resilient_.

 **A fault is usually defined as one component of the system deviating from its spec**, whereas _failure_ is when the system as a whole stops providing the required service to the user.

-You should generally **prefer tolerating faults over preventing failures** (there are cases where prevention is better than cure, because there is no cure -- for instance, a security failure which compromises data of users)
+You should generally **prefer tolerating faults over preventing failures** (there are cases where prevention is better than cure, because there is no cure -- for instance, a security failure which compromises data of users).
+Netflix Chaos Monkey.

 * **Hardware faults**.
 Until recently redundancy of hardware components was sufficient for most applications.
 As data volumes increase, more applications use a larger number of machines, proportionally increasing the rate of hardware faults (MTTF of hard disk is 10-50 years, a datacentre with 10k disks on average have 1 disk per day failure). **There is a move towards systems that tolerate the loss of entire machines**.
 A system that tolerates machine failure can be patched one node at a time, without downtime of the entire system (_rolling upgrade_).
     - Disks: RAID config in disks
     - Servers: dual power supplies or hot swappable CPUs in servers
     - Datacentres: battery generator in datacenters)
 * **Software errors**.
 It is unlikely that a large number of hardware components will fail at the same time.
-Software errors are a systematic error within the system, they tend to cause many more system failures than uncorrelated hardware faults.
+Software errors are a systematic error within the system, they tend to cause many more system failures than uncorrelated hardware faults (leap second bug in 2012 that caused many applications to hang simultaneously)
 * **Human errors**.
 Humans are known to be unreliable.
 Configuration errors by operators are a leading cause of outages.
 You can make systems more reliable:
     - Minimising the opportunities for error, example: with admin interfaces that make easy to do the "right thing" and discourage the "wrong thing".
     - Provide fully featured non-production _sandbox_ environments where people can explore and experiment safely.